• GRAPPLING GRACE

 A jazz-dancing Iranian-British wrestler opens a healing dojo inside a church, armed with a belief that wrestling and kindness will save the world.

-Official Selection - Balinale 2026 - Oscar qualifying
+Official Selection - Bali International Film Festival 2026 - Oscar qualifying

 Saeed’s revolutionary work with offenders, refugees and neurodivergent children has been recognised by an honorary doctorate and an award from King Charles.